yeoman/yeoman.io/app/_includes/yeoman.wiki/Precompiling-Handlebars-templates-using-Yeoman-and-Ember.md

 application.handlebars application.js         forms.handlebars       forms.js

 ```
-Then you can access load the templates from your html file like normal js files:
+Then you can load the compiled templates in your html file like normal js files:

 ```html
   <script src="scripts/templates/application.js"></script>